-Törggelen occurs through much of autumn from mid-September to the start of the Christmas season in mid-November.
+Törggelen occurs through much of autumn from late September to the start of the Christmas season in mid-November.
 According to local lore, this is the time when the Wein-Nörggelen, a mischievous band of dwarves descend from the mountains to steal the wine of the harvest.

-The Törggelen tradition is thought to have begun centuries ago in Eisacktal Valley as a private gathering among neighbors.
+The Törggelen tradition is thought to have begun centuries ago in Valle Isarco as a private gathering among neighbors.
 After a successful grape harvest, the local winemaker would invite nearby friends to a jovial evening sampling the new wine.

 Now, this is not the kind of wine found on the shelf of your local wine shop.
 It is a wine from freshly crushed grapes in the early stages of fermentation — cloudy in color and potently sweet in flavor.
 In fact, the name Törggelen originates from the Latin word for wooden wine press.
 The Törggelen term “Buschenschank” dates back to the late Middle Ages when a bushy tree branch was placed above farmhouse doorways signaling to guests their kitchen was open.

-Törggelen hosts accompanied the new wine with autumn delicacies such as fire-roasted chestnuts, as well as speck, knödel dumplings, and an assortment of cured sausages.
+Törggelen hosts accompanied the new wine with autumn specialties such as fire-roasted chestnuts (called “Keschtn”), as well as pumpkin or barley soup, knödel dumplings, and an assortment of cured sausages known as “Schlachtplatte”, which translates to slaughter plate.
 After ample amounts of drinking and eating, the evening typically concluded with dancing and belting out traditional folk songs.